python-telegrambots/custom-telegrambots/README.md

     if context.update.from_user: # make sure the message has a user to track the id.

-        @context.continue_with_this_message( # this is the actual mage! it make these two handlers related to each other. keys=[MessageSenderId(context.update.from_user.id)], # keep track of user using it's unique id. filter=mf.text_message & mf.private, # any text message is ok here! tag="give_name", # It's optional! you can name the function below instead.
+        @context.continue_with.this.message( # this is the actual mage! it make these two handlers related to each other. keys=[MessageSenderId(context.update.from_user.id)], # keep track of user using it's unique id. filter=mf.text_message & mf.private, # any text message is ok here! tag="give_name", # It's optional! you can name the function below instead.